Rustam014/History-map/README.md

 ## Requirements

-- Modern web browser (Chrome, Firefox, Safari, or Edge)
+- Modern web browser (Chrome, Firefox or Edge)
 - Python 3.x (for running the server)
 - Node.js (version 14 or higher) - for data processing scripts